Nazariglez/notan/README.md

 <br />

-This project aims to be a simple and portable multimedia layer, designed to make your own multimedia app on top of it without worrying too much about platform-specific code.
+This project aims to be a simple and portable layer, designed to make your own multimedia apps on top of it without worrying too much about platform-specific code.

 The main goal is to provide a set of APIs and tools that can be used to create your project in an ergonomic manner without